“… I think it is not our right but our duty to be healthy.”

 Actually, Shiatsu is a holistic therapy that works on physical, psychological, emotional and spiritual level.
-It looks for the primary cause of the imbalance.
 It harmonizes the body and the mind.

-It provides well-being, physical and mental health and heals many diseases such as:
+It provides well-being, physical and mental health and heals many diseases.

 - Back pain, osteoarthritis, arthritis, etc.